 Finance Hub introduces people looking for equity release to suitable lenders.
-With a panel much bigger than offered by the main comparison engines, Finance Hub can get some excellent rates tailored to your needs.
+With a panel much larger than the one offered by the main comparison engines, Finance Hub can provide excellent rates tailored to your needs.

 Finance Hub